ericamendez/Docker-and-Kubernetes-Course/complex/README.md

     - EB has Amazon Elastic Container Service (ECS) that will run containers.
 In EB services are dfined as 'Container Definitions', in ECS they are 'task definitions'.
     - At least one of the container definitions need to be marked as essential

+### Redis is hosted on AWS Elastic Cache
+- Automatically creates and maintains Redis instances for you
+- super easy to scale
+- built in logging + maintenance
+- Better security than what we can do
+- Easier to migrate off of EB with

+### Postgres hosted by AWS RElational Database Service
+- Automatically creates and maintains Postgres instances for you
+- super easy to scale
+- built in logging + maintenance
+- Better security than what we can do
+- Automated backups and rollbacks
+- Easier to migrate off of EB with

+### To connect all our different services in our AWS VPC we need to create a Security Group (Firewall Rules)
+- allow any incoming traffic on port 80 from any IP
+- Allow traffic on Port 3010 from IP 172.0.40.2